CookieStealer90/Idle-Obelisk-Miner-Bot-public/README.md

 THIS PROJECT IS NOT RELEASED.
 It is a showcase of my development work only – used only by me and some friends.
+!!!THE CODE IS NOT PUBLIC!!!
 Maybe it will be released in the future — maybe not.
+Try to ask me ;)

 ---